opticdev/optic/docs/generate-openapi.md

 ## Advanced

 ### Preserve manual changes
 Most OpenAPI generators overwrite manual changes.
-Optic will always preserve your schema changes, and the `description`, `summary`, and other metadata fields you write
+Optic will always preserve your schema changes, and the `description`, `summary`, and other metadata fields you write.

 If Optic detects the type of `avatar_url` is changed to `string | null`, it will patch the value of `type` without touching the `description`:
 ```yaml